plasmicapp/plasmic/README.md

 - Glide and no-code app builders
 - Contentful and other CMSes

-Today these are different tools to specialize in, but the line between say a website and an application is blurry (consider an ecommerce storefront with user logins).
+Today these are different tools to specialize in, but the line between, say, a website and an application is blurry (consider an ecommerce storefront with user logins).
 With the right foundations, we think these can be unified—Plasmic’s UI can adapt to different levels of control for different personas/tasks.

 But more importantly, unlike existing tools, Plasmic integrates with codebases.
 This is critical to making low-code scale past the complexity ceiling that all such tools (including Plasmic) have.
-You can drag and drop existing complex React components, and you can create new UIs/components within traditionally-coded applications, seamlessly weaving code and no-code.
+You can drag and drop existing complex React components, and you can visually create new UIs/components within traditionally-coded applications, seamlessly weaving code and no-code.

 Some feature highlights: